itzankru/gameteo/README.md

 SPA(Angular JS / React JS) + ASP.NE Core Web API.
 Use Case: User can choose the date and type of currency and preview the currency rate on this day.
 Conditions: on holidays and public holidays rate of currency equals by rate nearest work day.

 You should use:
-Net.Core, Web Api
+Net.Core, WebApi,

-Entity Framework  Code First
+Entity Framework: code first

-JS framework by your choice (React | Angular JS)
+JS framework: by your choice (React | Angular JS)

 ---------------------------------------------------------------------------------------------------------------------------------
 Usage